Solution Concepts in Hierarchical Games under Bounded Rationality with Applications to Autonomous Driving: Solution concepts in hierarchical games

+\textit{Ql0 metamodel.} In QL0 metamodel, we restrict the population to be solely level-0 responders in both $\mathcal{G}_1$ and $\mathcal{G}_2$.

-For models of non-strategic behavior, we use two response functions; best response (BR) and best worst-case or maxmin response (MM).
-The model of BR is:
+Level-0 agents follow non-strategic behaviour with one of two solution concepts, maxmax response (MX), and best worst-case or maxmin response (MM).
+The model of MX is: {

-where $a_{i}^{*}$ is the pure strategy utility maximizing action for $i$.
-The model for non-strategic MM response is:
+} where $a_{i}^{*}$ is the pure-strategy utility-maximizing action for $i$.
+The model for nonstrategic MM response is: {

-Equations \ref{ns_mbr} and \ref{ns_mmm} are relaxations that translate the pure strategy action to a noisy response $\pi_i(a_{i,\kappa})$ based on the precision parameter $\lambda_{i}$ and sensitivity to $i$'s utility difference with respect to opponent actions that maximizes $i$'s utility for BR and minimizes for MM.\\ In QL1 metamodel, the population consists of a mix of level-0 and level-1 agents.
-Level-0 agents in this population follow non-strategic behavior as formulated earlier and level-1 agents best responds quantaly to level-0 agents' behavior.
-With the expanded definition of level-0 agents as non-strategic bounded rational agents, there is a design choice to be made on what level-1 agents believe about level-0 agents.
-They can either consider level-0 agents bounded rational having mixed response of Equations \ref{ns_mbr} and \ref{ns_mmm}, or level-1 agents can consider level-0 agents to be pure strategy rational responders based on Equations \ref{ns_br} and \ref{ns_mm}.
-We choose the later to align with the original QLk model, where agents modeling other agents as bounded rational agents are observed only at a higher cognitive level (level-2 and above).
-In QLk models, mixed population is modeled as uniform population of bimodal mixture behavior.
-Therefore, if the proportion of level-0 and level-1 agents is $\alpha$ and $1-\alpha$ respectively, then the QL1 model response in $\mathcal{G}_1$ is the mixed strategy response
+} Equations \ref{ns_mbr} and \ref{ns_mmm} are relaxations that translate the pure strategy action to a noisy response $\pi_i(a_{i,\kappa})$ based on the precision parameter $\lambda_{i}$ and sensitivity to $i$'s utility difference with respect to opponent actions that maximizes $i$'s utility for MX and minimizes for MM. \textit{Ql1 metamodel.} In QL1, the population consists of a mix of level-0 and level-1 responders in $\mathcal{G}_1$ and level-0 responders in $\mathcal{G}_2$ (Table \ref{tab:s_ns}).
+Level-0 agents in this population follow MX and MM nonstrategic behaviour as formulated earlier, and level-1 agents best respond quantaly to level-0 agents' behaviour.
+With the expanded definition of level-0 agents as nonstrategic bounded rational agents, there is a design choice to be made on what level-1 agents believe about level-0 agents.
+They can consider level-0 agents to be bounded rational responders having mixed response of Equations \ref{ns_mbr} and \ref{ns_mmm}, or level-1 agents can consider level-0 agents to be pure strategy rational responders based on Equations \ref{ns_br} and \ref{ns_mm}.
+We choose the latter to align with the original Qlk model, where agents modelling other agents as bounded rational agents are observed only at a higher cognitive level (level-2 and above).
+In Qlk models, the mixed population is modelled as a bimodal mixture distribution.
+Therefore, if the proportion of level-0 and level-1 agents is $\alpha$ and $1-\alpha$, respectively, then the QL1 model response in $\mathcal{G}_1$ is the mixed strategy response.